 Sugiyama explains, “Advances in product technology are not limited to the ´external function´ of the device but also in how its operational life is managed and that means maintenance and performance KPIs - but such knowhow cannot remain locked up inside the product and really excels when it can be remotely accessed by the maintenance teams.”

 IIoT, Industry 4.0, etc. have been talked about for years, but at their core is the process of communication, extraction of data and subsequent analytics.
 However, when plant managers consider remote access solutions they often quake in their shoes as they contemplate a large, extensive SCADA system and all its associated paraphernalia.
 It is true these comprehensive systems are excellent for capturing vast amounts of data, providing alarms and analytics and reviewing historical data, but as mentioned earlier they do take time to correctly plan and install.
 Other, quicker solutions can be remotely, but directly, connected to an HMI device on the shop floor to mimic the local screen or can access data over a wireless interface, or even the more recent trend towards utilizing Edge controllers.

-Actually, for Sugiyama he sums it up as “A practical approach is critical.
+Sugiyama sums it up as “A practical approach is critical.
 Sometimes the answer is simply a partition screen, other times it is an investment in a cobot, but the watchwords are flexibility, scalability and results focus.
 So maybe the new norm is actually reminding us to identify what is important.”